 o Individuals.

-o Operating or core cost, or
+o Operating or core cost,

 o Retrospective grants.